george-poole/LUCiFEx/README.md

 Finally `conda activate lucifex` and `pip install .` (or `pip install -e .` for editable mode).

-## Demos
+## Documentation

-See `demo/` for notebooks and scripts, which are divided into three categories: *A* (application-focussed with examples of PDEs from fluid mechanics and porous media), *L* (technical details from the `lucifex` package), and *N* (numerical methods for solving time-dependent problems in fluid mechanics).
+See `demo/` for notebooks and scripts, which are divided into three categories: *A* (application-focussed with examples of PDEs from fluid mechanics and porous media), *T* (technical details from the `lucifex` package), and *N* (numerical methods for solving time-dependent problems in fluid mechanics).

 ## TODO List